Sequence and Consequence: Ordinal sequence frames

 \section{Ordinal sequence frames}

-It is prima facie surprising that a semantics as apparently natural as $\omega$-sequence semantics should give rise to such a peculiar logic as \vanfp, especially when the first step towards our axiomatization, namely the addition of Flattening to \stalp, is on the face of it much more compelling.
+It may be surprising that a semantics as apparently natural as $\omega$-sequence semantics should give rise to such a peculiar logic as \vanfp, especially when the first step towards our axiomatization, namely the addition of Flattening to \stalp, is on its face much more compelling.

 On reflection, however, the class of $\omega$-sequence frames is restricted in a somewhat arbitrary way: namely, to sequences of length $\omega$.
-There is a natural generalization of this approach which bases the same kind of semantics on \emph{arbitrary ordinal sequences}, which turns out to be sound and complete for \vflat rather than \vanfp. \begin{definition} An \emph{ordinal sequence frame} is an order frame $\seq{W,\prec^W}$ where $W$ is a set of (possibly transfinite, possibly finite) sequences, and $\prec^W$ is the tail order function on $W$. \end{definition} \begin{theorem} \vflat is sound and weakly complete for ordinal sequence models, and in fact, for ordinal sequence models which are finite, closed under non-empty tailhood, and in which every sequence has length less than $\omega^\omega$.

-\end{theorem} For soundness, it suffices to show that all ordinal sequence models are flat, which is just as for the case of $\omega$-sequences.
+There is a natural generalization of this approach which bases the same kind of semantics on \emph{arbitrary ordinal sequences}, which turns out to be sound and complete for \vflat rather than \vanfp. \begin{definition} An \emph{ordinal sequence frame} is an order frame $\seq{W,\prec^W}$ where $W$ is a set of (possibly transfinite, possibly finite) sequences, and $\prec^W$ is the tail order function on $W$.\footnote{Note that we do not require $W$ to be closed under nonempty tailhood, or to exclude the empty sequence---though we could impose either of these conditions without affecting the resulting logic.} \end{definition} \begin{theorem} \vflat is sound and weakly complete for ordinal sequence models, and in fact, for ordinal sequence models which are finite, closed under non-empty tailhood, and in which every sequence has length less than $\omega^\omega$. \end{theorem} For soundness, it suffices to show that all ordinal sequence models are flat, which is just as for the case of $\omega$-sequences.
 The completeness result is proved in \cref{app:flatcompleteness}.
 In fact, it is by showing the completeness of \vflat for ordinal sequence models (and appealing to the fact that these models are flat) that we prove \cref{flattcom} (the completeness of \vflat for flat order models).